machanism-org/machai/bindex-core/src/local-bindex-repo/README.md

 ### Connect to MongoDB

-Use the following local connection string with MongoDB tools or application configuration:
+Use this local connection string with MongoDB tools or application configuration:

 ```text
 mongodb://user:pass@localhost:27017/?authSource=admin
 ```

+For `bindex-core`, use the environment variables shown above so the application can provide the configured username and password separately.

 ### Stop the local repository